-The proposed actions would be consistent with the city's sustainability goals, including those outlined in OneNYC by creating substantial new housing opportunities at a range of incomes; redeveloping underutilized sites along the waterfront with active uses; focusing development in areas served by mass transit; and fostering walkable retail destinations.
+The proposed actions would be consistent with the city's sustainability goals, including those outlined in One New York: The Plan for a Strong and Just City (OneNYC) by creating substantial new housing opportunities at a range of incomes; redeveloping underutilized sites along the waterfront with active uses; focusing development in areas served by mass transit; and fostering walkable retail destinations.
 The proposed project would also incorporate resiliency measures for future storm events.
 Overall, the proposed actions would be supportive of the applicable goals and objectives of OneNYC.